OnlyTanner/216Project/README.md

 * ~~ConcurrenctModificationExceptions are thrown randomly~~
 * ~~Property "Connecticut Avenue" is labeled 100$, but buying it takes 120$ from the player~~
 * ~~Unmortgage does not require a 10% interest rate payment when the button is clicked~~
-* Rolling doubles 3 times in a row does not send the player to jail